heiner/heiner.github.com/_drafts/random-samples.md

 co-worker, leetcode-style questions are hard to beat.

 Why is that?
 I don't think there is a single explanation.
-One reason it's easy to criticise leetcode-style question is that they assess a combination of skills and desiderata but don't fully nail any single one.
-Let's therefore discribe what leetcode-interviews _do_ assess and why that's a good thing.
+One reason it's easy to criticise leetcode-style questions is that they assess a combination of skills and desiderata but don't fully nail any single one.
+Let's therefore describe what leetcode-interviews _do_ assess and why that's a good thing.
 To make matters more concrete, I'll then describe one of my favorite leetcode-style interview questions in large detail.

-**Leetcode-style questions can be prepared for.** In fact, that is the buisness model of [leetcode.com](https://leetcode.com).
+**Leetcode-style questions can be prepared for.** In fact, that is the business model of [leetcode.com](https://leetcode.com).
 Becoming very good at these kind of questions takes a lot of work.
 Combined with the supposed uselessness of the skill thereby acquired this is used as an argument against them.
 But not so: One of the practical questions an interviewer has to answer is just how excited a given candidate is about the job, and about the occupation of programming for a living in the first place.
-Putting in weeks (or months) of prep time is strong signal that the candiate is _interested in software_.
+Putting in weeks (or months) of prep time is a strong signal that the candidate is _interested in software_.
 That is a lot!
 In fact, the best programmers I know are _excited_ to discuss new little questions, not too different from how mathematicians discuss little exercises.
-Being interested how to find unique triplets of array entries that sum to zero correlates with just being interested in computers and how they work.
+Being interested in how to find unique triplets of array entries that sum to zero correlates with just being interested in computers and how they work.
 Sitting down and preparing for a job interview means being at least somewhat interested in the job.
-That alone eliminates a large fraction of weak candiates.
+That alone eliminates a large fraction of weak candidates.

 **Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all possible answers, people with a certain IQ have a huge natural advantage here.
-Smart people are generally useful, and assessing how smart a candidate is the main point of interviews (being smart covers a multitude of other flaws).
+Smart people are generally useful, and assessing how smart a candidate is is the main point of interviews (being smart covers a multitude of other flaws).
 That is also why universities find SAT results useful.
 Of course, measuring IQ directly via a test would presumably work better, but the US has a history of